hanahmed05/power_outages/index.md

 # Framing a Prediction Problem

 ## Prediction Problem
-The goal of this prediction problem is to predict the **peak demand loss (DEMAND.LOSS.MW)** during a power outage using features related to the outage, such as **outage duration (OUTAGE.DURATION)** and **urban land area percentage (AREAPCT_URBAN)**.
+The goal of this analysis is to predict the **total residential electricity sales (`RES.SALES`)** for a state based on its **total gross state product (`TOTAL.REALGSP`)** and **population proportion in urban clusters (`POPPCT_UC`)**.

-This is a **regression problem** since the response variable, `DEMAND.LOSS.MW`, is a continuous numerical value representing the peak demand loss in megawatts (MW).
+This is a **regression problem** because the response variable, `RES.SALES`, is a continuous numerical value representing the total residential electricity sales in megawatt-hours (MWh).

-## Response Variable
+### Response Variable
-- **Response Variable**: `DEMAND.LOSS.MW` (Peak demand loss during a power outage in megawatts)
+- **Response Variable**: `RES.SALES` (Total Residential Electricity Sales in Megawatt-Hours)
-- **Reason for Selection**: Predicting peak demand loss is essential for understanding and mitigating the impact of power outages on energy infrastructure.
-It helps stakeholders make data-driven decisions to prioritize resources during outages and improve grid resilience.
+- Residential electricity sales are a key indicator of energy consumption patterns, which are directly impacted by economic and urbanization factors.
+Understanding this relationship allows for better energy resource planning and allocation.

+### Justification of Features
+The features used for prediction were carefully selected based on their relevance and availability at the time of prediction:
+- **TOTAL.REALGSP**: Total gross state product is a static economic indicator and a strong predictor of energy consumption.
+It is readily available for all states.
+- **POPPCT_UC**: The proportion of the population residing in urban clusters reflects urbanization levels, which significantly influence residential electricity usage.

+Features unavailable at the time of prediction, such as future consumption patterns or external economic changes, were excluded to ensure that the model aligns with realistic use cases.
+This approach ensures the predictions remain practical and deployable in real-world scenarios.

-## Evaluation Metric
+### Evaluation Metric for Our Model
 - **Chosen Metric**: Mean Absolute Error (MAE)
-- **Reason for Selection**:
-  - MAE was chosen because it provides a straightforward measure of the average magnitude of errors in the predictions without considering their direction.
+- MAE provides a simple and interpretable measure of average prediction error in the same unit as the target variable.
-  - Unlike Mean Squared Error (MSE), MAE treats all prediction errors equally, avoiding the issue of heavily penalizing outliers, which may be expected in real-world datasets like power outages.
+- Unlike Mean Squared Error (MSE), MAE treats all errors equally, avoiding the disproportionate influence of outliers.

-## Justification of Features
-The features used to train the model were selected based on their availability at the time of prediction:
-- **OUTAGE.DURATION**: The total duration of the outage, which is likely known during or after the event.
-- **AREAPCT_URBAN**: The percentage of the affected area classified as urban, which is a static feature and available beforehand.

-Features that would not be available at the time of prediction, such as future demand patterns, were excluded to ensure the model adheres to realistic scenarios.
-This approach ensures that the model is designed for practical use cases and avoids data leakage.
+- Since the focus is on the magnitude of errors rather than their direction, MAE is well-suited for this prediction problem.

 ---